 Any other pharmacist under the Non-EU countries must, first, apply for qualification recognition – a four-step process that can be time-consuming.
 This stage includes the submission of the application form, certificate of identity form, statutory declaration form, other documents and a non-refundable fee of €1,500.00.

 Next, you have to sit for an equivalence exam.

 Adaptation Period is the next step to follow.
 You will be assigned a tutor pharmacist for a period of at least 6 months.
 If this stage is successful, you will write a Professional Registration Examination (PRE) to ensure you are conversant with pharmacy practice in Ireland.

-The second stage is Registration.
+The second stage is registration.
 English language competence is a basic requirement.

 Language Competence: The student must exceed the minimum score in each component, as well as the minimum total score.
-The result is valid only for two years after submission of application.
+The result is valid only for two years after the submission of the application.
 The tests include International English Language Testing System (IELTS), Test of English as a Foreign Language (TOEFL), Cambridge Assessment of English (CAE), and OET.

 How to Study Pharmacy in Ireland

 Any application to study the Pharmacy degree must go through the Central Applications Office (CAO).
 The CAO processes all undergraduate studies in the Irish Higher Education Institutions (HEIs).